-How will the upcoming annual DWS review affect your medical centre?
+How will the upcoming annual DPA review affect your medical centre?

-How will the upcoming annual District of Workforce Shortage (DWS) review affect your medical centre?
+How will the upcoming annual District of Workforce Shortage (DPA) review affect your medical centre?

 At the end of February, the Department of Health will announce the result of the latest review of DWS areas.